cpp-johnny/cpp-johnny/README.md

 > a really bored person

-👋 Hello I'm Johnson!
-I am a High School student who is interested in coding and finance!
+👋 Hello I'm Johnson and I coding.
 Do check out my projects on GitHub! 🙂